bounce-inc/lockr/frontend/src/assets/description.en.md

 Data encrypted on the client side is encrypted again on the server side with AES-256.
 The encryption key is generated for each upload and discarded when the file is deleted.
 For this reason, once a file is deleted, the original data cannot be retrieved even if the deleted file can be restored.

-## 5GB for free
+## ~~5GB~~ 50GB for free

-Storage capacity up to 5GB per user can be used free of charge.
+~~Storage capacity up to 5GB per user can be used free of charge.~~

+To support teleworking, up to 50GB per user is provided for free of charge for a limited time.

 ## Broad browser support